gorgitko/molminer/README.md

 - `extract`: Combine all the previous commands.

 To each command you can view its options with `$ molminer COMMAND --help`

+Bash auto-completion is available when MolMiner is installed through _conda_ and virtual environment is activated.
+Then you can double-press TAB key to show MolMiner commands and options: `$ molminer <TAB><TAB>` to see commands and `$ molminer ocsr --<TAB><TAB>` to see options.

 ## Input
 - Input can be single PDF, image or text file.
 Type of input file will be automatically determined, but you can specify it with `-i [pdf|pdf_scan|image|text]` option (`text` value is of course not supported by OSRA, resp. `ocsr` command).
 Only PDF containing scanned papers cannot be identified so you must pass `-i pdf_scan` option.